-C.1 CHW's Affect Change: Improved Family and Neighborhood Maternal and Child Health Outcomes
+C.1 CHW's Affect Change: Improved Family and Neighborhood Maternal and Child Health Outcomes effects on pregnancy, mother, and child, and link families to community resources to address stressors.

 Learn how Community Health Workers make a difference in Maternal and Child Health.
-Community Health Workers conduct and assess data from health education surveys. implement door-to-door canvassing, partner with local businesses, facilitate health education classes on toxic stress and its effects on pregnancy, motherhood, and child development, and link families to community resources to address stressors.
+Community Health Workers conduct and assess the data of health education surveys, implement door-to-door canvassing, partner with local businesses, facilitate health education classes on toxic stress and its